 It’s a common gardening conundrum: What do you do with the excess produce from your garden harvest?
 Give away as much as you can to friends and neighbors?
 Fill a box marked FREE and set it out on the curb?
 Try to sneak another zucchini into dinner for the 40th time?
 You don’t have to waste excess food from the garden!
-With our next class “Lunch & Learn: Endless Summer: What to do NOW to enjoy summer produce this winter!” you can learn how to preserve your summer harvest to eat throughout the year.
-And to convince you to click the link to register, we’re going to give you a little tease below!
+Here are some suggestions to put that produce to use NOW and enjoy later!

 Canning is a method of preserving food by sealing it in sterile, air-tight glass mason jars.
 Foods can be pre-cooked or raw, simple or elaborate when canned, but many canning methods do employ the use of heat to sterilize and seal the jars, so some cooking may occur.

 Drying or dehydrating foods is one of the oldest methods of food preservation.
 Many fruits and herbs can be safely sun-dried, or dried outdoors due to their high sugar and acid content that deters spoilage.
 However, vegetables should always be dried in a dehydrator.
 Additionally, humid climates, or climates with great temperature fluctuations between day and night, are not ideal for drying outdoors.

 Pickling or fermenting food both reduces spoilage by increasing either the vinegar or the natural alcohol content of foods, making it inhospitable to unfriendly molds and bacteria, and increases the good probiotic content.
 Fermented foods have recently had a lot of press since the lactic acid created during fermentation is a fantastic digestive aid, and making them at home can be simple and fun.